kingsleyzikora/ingress-project/README.md

  To interact  with the cluster, you have to first authenticate using this commands below.

+ **COMMANDS BELOW**

+ To authenticate into the cluster, copy and paste this command below command line.

  ```bash
 eksctl utils associate-iam-oidc-provider \     --region us-east-2 \     --cluster EKS_CLOUD \     --approve
 ```